Surviving college is a challenge of its own.

 If that’s not your thing, you can also do transcription work.
 Like transcribing audio content such as podcasts.
 Check out Rev to find transcription jobs.

-5. Teach an Online Course
+5. Tutor or Teach Online

 Teaching an online course or a class is another great way to earn money.
 A great thing about this job is that you don’t have to work every day.